fffonion/lua-resty-openssl/README.md

 **syntax**: *ok, err = x509:verify(pkey)*

-Verify the certificate using the public key specified by `pkey`.
-The first argument must be a [resty.openssl.pkey](#restyopensslpkey).
+Verify the certificate signature using the public key specified by `pkey`, which must be a [resty.openssl.pkey](#restyopensslpkey).
 Returns a boolean indicating if verification is successful and error if any.

 [Back to TOC](#table-of-contents)